unicode-org/message-format-wg/exploration/text-vs-code.md

 to be as simple and robust as possible.

 Nesting level is not a requirement.
-People are not parsers, and don't care about nesting.
+People are not parsers, and don't care about the nesting level as a primary concern when reading a message.
-What matters to them is their ability to recognize where a message pattern starts and where it ends.
+What matters to them is their ability to recognize where a message's pattern starts and where it ends.
 In the following example, localizable text is easily recognizable (especially with syntax highlighting), even if it occurs 3 level deep.